calwilee/LoLEDA/README.md

 > Grouping and Aggregations

-In order to create a DataFrame containing infomation about champions played and banned per match, we created two DataFrames.
+In order to create a DataFrame containing information about champions played and banned per match, we created two DataFrames.
 For both DataFrames, we grouped by `league`, `gameid`, and `teamname`.
 In the first DataFrame we created a custom aggregation to combine the champions played for each team into a list.
-As for the second DataFrame, we aggregated by the first series value to get champions banned, as this value is repeated for each match.
-We then preformed an inner megre between the two DataFrames together by index.
+As for the second DataFrame, we aggregate by the first series value to get champions banned, as this value is repeated for each match.
+We then performed an inner merge between the two DataFrames together by index.

 > Finding the Most Banned Champions